BBC Northern Ireland

 BBC Northern Ireland is one of the four BBC national regions, together with the BBC English Regions, BBC Scotland and BBC Cymru Wales.
-Based at Broadcasting House, Belfast, it provides television, radio, online and interactive television content.
+Based in Broadcasting House, Belfast, it provides television, radio, online and interactive television content.
 BBC Northern Ireland currently employs 700 people, largely in Belfast.

-BBC Northern Ireland has two TV channels - BBC One Northern Ireland, BBC Two Northern Ireland; and two radio stations - BBC Radio Ulster and BBC Radio Foyle.
+BBC Northern Ireland has two TV channels – BBC One Northern Ireland, and BBC Two Northern Ireland; and two radio stations – BBC Radio Ulster and BBC Radio Foyle.

 Television

 BBC Northern Ireland operates two television stations: BBC One Northern Ireland and BBC Two Northern Ireland.
-BBC Northern Ireland funds an opt-out service with the majority of this output made in the independent sector.
+BBC Northern Ireland funds an opt-out service with the majority of this output being made in the independent sector.
 Some output that originates in London (so-called 'network' programmes) are time-shifted to create appropriate slots for programming that is more appealing to the BBC audience in NI.

 Prior to 27 October 2006, BBC Two NI was a digital only service while BBC Two Northern Ireland was available on analogue transmission.
 Since 28 October 2006, BBC Two Northern Ireland has been the on-air name for both services which have been merged.

 BBC Northern Ireland has its own team of continuity announcers which introduce the vast majority of programmes on BBC One and BBC Two in Northern Ireland.